InterStim™ OAB Therapy in Orange County, CA

 InterStim has a very high satisfaction rate for treating poor bladder control symptoms.
+At Southland Urology, the board-certified urologists specialize in providing InterStim therapy to patients suffering from Overactive Bladder symptoms in Fullerton & Yorba Linda, CA. They will take the time to answer any questions you may have to discover if InterStim is right for you.
 Learn about how InterStim works and contact Southland Urology at (714) 870-5970 to find out if InterStim is right for you!

 Medtronic Bladder Control Therapy Delivered by The InterStimTM Systems